 To do an internship in our department, you must meet two basic requirements:

 - Junior or Senior declared Media and Communication or Media Management majors complete COMM 497 (Internship).
 Digital Cultures and Technologies majors complete DIGC 495 (Internship).

 - Minimum 2.75 overall GPA (students with an overall GPA of 2.5-2.74 may petition the internship director in writing for permission to register for an internship) Note: Internships are not available to first-semester transfer students.
 Note: satisfactory performance in a student’s first internship is necessary to receive approval for a second internship.

 There may be requirements specified by the particular internship–for example, a public relations internship might require that you complete at least two courses in public relations before applying for the internship.

 How does the internship fit into the major?

 You get an internship in much the same way as you get a job:

 - Attend an internship informational meeting offered each semester during pre-registration.
-The meeting is announced on our Facebook page and news blog and in classes, as well as on signs around Fay and Basil Hall.
+The meeting is announced on our Facebook page and in classes, as well as on signs around Fay and Basil Hall.